The first time I visited this bustling city I was captivated, her sights, sounds and smells seduced me like an exotic dancer.

 “Of course, Musa.
 Thank you.
 Please go on.”

-I’m feeling nauseous, about to challenge a US ambassador with access to the most powerful man on earth and his secretary of state, the woman who runs our foreign policy and is Wintour’s direct report.
-I’m not nervous being with those in authority, I’ve been with ambassadors before, but this time it’s different—this is personal.
+My stomach just flipped, I’m about to challenge a US Ambassador with access to the most powerful man on earth and his secretary of state, the woman who runs our foreign policy and Wintour’s direct report.
+I’m not nervous about being in the presence of authority, I’ve been there before, but this time it’s different—this is personal.
 We’re talking about their only child, a seventeen-year-old girl, the daughter of a senior diplomat; she has the experience and training of a girl twice her age but still a teenager.

 He smiles at this.
 Oh shit, there I go again, pushing the envelope.
-Will Wintour be offended by an E-7 telling a PhD how things go down in Muslim-American relations?
+Will Wintour be offended by an E-7 telling an Ambassador how things go down in Muslim-American relations?

-“As you know, Mr. Ambassador, my parents and I hold dual citizenship with US and Pakistani passports.
-We love both countries.
+“As you know, Mr. Ambassador, my parents and I hold dual citizenship with the US and Pakistan.

 I let this sink in a minute.
 I’m challenging my new boss—not usually a good idea.

-I decide to double down.
 No going back now.
 I’ll either leave this house without a job or with the respect of a senior American diplomat.
-I’m determined it will be the latter.

-I continue to speak with conviction.
+I continued with greater emphasis.
 “When I was taking courses at Columbia, there was a chapter of the Black Business Students Association (BBSA).
 These kids were the best and the brightest; most came from East Africa—Kenya, Uganda, and Tanzania.
 Most would stay in the US; the East African brain drain is epidemic.
 Look, I know that black business students at one of the finest universities in the world does not equate with Muslims in poverty-ridden third world countries, but stay with me, Mr. Ambassador, please.”